kaimingkuang/kaimingkuang.github.io/index.md

 \*: Equal contributions.

 ## Activities
-- SIIM-ISIC Melanoma Classification, Aug.
-2020

-  Identify melanoma in lesion images.
-Used an ensemble of 4 CNNs and anomaly detection models such as isolation forest and kNN.
-Reached an AUC of 0.9293 and ranked 25% among 3,314 teams.

 - MICCAI 2020 RibFrac Challenge:
 Rib Fracture Detection and Classification, Jun.
 2020

   Helped host the MICCAI 2020 RibFrac Challenge.
 Collected a large-scale rib fracture CT dataset of 660 studies.
 Wrote [the official evaluation code](https://github.com/M3DV/RibFrac-Challenge) for the challenge.

-- COVID19 Global Forecasting, Apr.
-2020

-  Forecast daily COVID-19 spread in regions around world.
-Used a Transformer encoder to predict a time series of COVID confirmed cases and fatalities around the world.
-Reached a RMSLE of 0.77 and ranked 25% among 472 teams.

 - RSNA Intracranial Hemorrhage Detection, Nov.
 2019